Chapel Pointe's Response to COVID-19

 We seek to keep the Chapel Pointe family as informed as possible during this time.
-Every Friday, we send an email newsletter to each resident’s primary emergency contact, which we encourage them to share with loved ones who desire updates.
+Every Wednesday, residents can tune into our internal TV channel for a televised update.
+On the first and third Fridays of the month, we send an email newsletter to each resident’s primary emergency contact, which we encourage them to share with others who desire updates.

 We follow state testing mandates for staff and residents.
-In addition, we test new residents and employees – and residents returning to our community - prior to entry into Chapel Pointe.
-We also have a process in place to diagnose and test residents in Personal Care or the Households if they present any symptoms of illness.
+In addition, we test new residents and employees prior to entry into Chapel Pointe.
+We also have a process in place to diagnose and test residents in Personal Care and the Households if they present any symptoms of illness.

 If we encounter positive test results, we work with and follow the guidance of the PA DOH, the CDC, and CMS.
 We report cases to staff, residents, family members, and anyone potentially exposed.
 However, we value the privacy of our staff and residents, so we will not publicly release information about individual diagnoses.

 All new employees must be vaccinated.
 Chapel Pointe encourages all residents, staff, and visitors get a COVID vaccine.
 For more information about these vaccines, visit the CDC’s website or download the Emergency Use Authorization Fact Sheets for the Pfizer-Biotech, Moderna, and Janssen vaccines.

 Visits at Chapel Pointe seek to fulfil our residents’ and families’ needs for connection while maintaining safeguards to keep the Chapel Pointe family healthy.